-What is the role of the artist in an entertainment-saturated society?
-One function of art is to catalyze dialogue about culture.
+In an entertainment-saturated society, art should also catalyze dialogue about culture.
 And so I curate as a form of community organizing to facilitate cultural conversations that cross discipline, geography and perspective.
-We must engage with each other to activate the public imagination.

 Hope Mohr founded Hope Mohr Dance in 2007 after performing around the world in the companies of a number of pioneers of modern dance, including Trisha Brown, Lucinda Childs, and Margaret Jenkins.
 She trained at San Francisco Ballet School and on scholarship at the Merce Cunningham and Trisha Brown Studios in New York.
 While in New York, Mohr also freelanced with Liz Gerring, Douglas Dunn, Trajal Herrell, and Pat Catterson.

 Mohr studied theater at Yale and then transferred to Stanford, where she earned her B.A. in women’s studies ('94).
 She earned a J.D. from Columbia while dancing professionally.
 She has taught dance around the world, including at the London School of Contemporary Dance, P.A.R.T.S. in Brussels, UCLA Department of World Arts and Cultures, Stanford University, and the Trisha Brown Studio.

 In 2015, Mohr was named one of the YBCA 100, Yerba Buena Center for the Arts' annual nationwide compilation of artists posing important questions about contemporary culture.
 She was named to the YBCA 100 in 2015 and was a 2016 YBCA Fellow.
 Mohr has enjoyed residencies at the Stanford Arts Institute, ODC Theater; Montalvo Arts Center; and Jennifer Monson’s Interdisciplinary Laboratory for Art, Nature and Dance.
 She was a two-time participant in Choreographers in Mentorship Exchange, a program of the Margaret Jenkins Dance Company, with mentor Dana Reitz (2014) and Molissa Fenley (2009).
 In 2015, she co-directed Anne Carson's Antigonick with Mark Jackson for Shotgun Players in Berkeley.
 In 2005 she assisted Lucinda Childs on Dr. Atomic for S.F.
 Opera.
 Mohr and poet Brenda Hillman were nominated for an Isadora Duncan Dance Award for their text for Mohr’s Far From Perfect (2010).
 Mohr’s article The Language of the Listening Body was published in Women & Performance: a journal of feminist theory.